ucomignani/MapRepair/README.md

 ### Appendix

-"appendix.pdf" contain the proofs of section IV of the corresponding paper.
+"appendix.pdf" contains the proofs of section IV of the corresponding paper.